CharlesZuo01/markdowntesting/README.md

 ####  **providers.tf**

-basic provider set up.
-See https://registry.terraform.io/providers/hashicorp/aws/latest/docs for more information
+This sets up our AWS provider configuration.
+See [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) for more information on provider and backend set up

 ####  **security.groups.tf**